AguaClara/Textbook/AIDE/Specifications.rst

 The high-rate, vertical flow clarifier is designed with the following goals:

 A. To deliver flocs to the clarifier bay without breaking them into pieces with terminal velocities below the capture velocity of the plate settlers.
 This sets the maximum velocity gradient for the transfer of the flocs from the flocculator to the floc filter in the clarifier bay.
-The maximum velocity gradient shall be less than 250 Hz and lower values will be required for raw waters with high concentrations of dissolved organic matter.
+The maximum velocity gradient shall be less than 250 Hz.
+Lower values will be required for raw waters with high concentrations of dissolved organic matter.

+#.
+To provide a mechanism for the operator to dump poorly flocculated water before it enters the clarifier.
+This is important to reduce the recovery time when there is a flocculation failure.

 #.
 To produce a stable floc filter (fluidized suspension of flocs) that reduces the clarified water turbidity.